-This fermented tea has been used as a tonic for over 2,000 years ago, and today, it’s refreshing taste and many benefits have sparked a movement of Kombucha-conscious fans (and even do-it-yourselfers to brew their own), all in the name of their best health.
+Kombucha is a form of fermented tea has been used as a gut health tonic for over 2,000 years.
+And today, it’s refreshing taste and health benefits have sparked a movement of Kombucha-conscious fans who buy it regularly from fresh food markets or even DIY prepare it themselves at home.

 What Is Kombucha?

-Next, sugar is added; NO this doesn't refined white sugar either; pure cane sugar, raw honey or whole fruit is where it's at.
+Next, sugar is added; NO this doesn't mean refined white sugar.
+It means either, pure unrefined cane sugar, raw organic honey or even ripe whole fruit as a natural sweetener.

 Health Benefits Of Kombucha

-It's hard to find reasons why you shouldn't drink kombucha because there are so many healthy reasons why you should drink it.
+It's hard to find reasons why you shouldn't drink kombucha because there are so many healthy reasons why it should be in your weekly diet.

-Here are 5 healthy reasons to add kombucha in your self care routine!
+Here are 5 healthy reasons to include kombucha in your diet and as part of your self care routine.